 Key West Area Map

 The western half, Old Town, is the most tourist-friendly, as the streets are lined with the best hotels and restaurants.
 It's also home to most of the attractions, including Mallory Square and the beaches of Fort Zachary Taylor, as well as Duval Street, which runs north to south through the middle of the district.
+If you sign up for one of the island's top guided tours, you'll likely pass through Old Town.
 Go off the beaten path with a stop by Bahama Village, located east of Duval.
 The small community has resisted change over the years; lizards, chickens and other wildlife still roam freely.